justwriteclick/docslikecode/_learn/1-sphinx-python-rtd.md

 Mac OS includes a version of Python 2 by default, but it is NOT the latest version of Python 2.
 Install the latest version of Python 2 using `homebrew`, a package manager on Mac.

-#### Installing Python 2.7.14 on Mac
+#### Installing Python 2.7.x on Mac

-1. Open a terminal and use `brew` to install Python 2.7.14.
+1. Open a terminal and use `brew` to install Python 2.7.x.

     ```
     brew install python@2
     ```

-#### Installing Python 3.6.5
+#### Installing Python 3.x

 You also want the latest version of Python 3 available.

-1. Open a terminal and use brew to install Python 3.6.5.
+1. Open a terminal and use brew to install the latest Python 3.x (currently 3.7).

     ```
     brew install python